GOD DURING HARD TIMES

 presence in our life; to assist us with building evidence-based belief

-in him.
+in him and in turn support our Christian faith.
 But, I am confident that he can be recognised, at times quite

 clearly, there in a positive sense within those times.